rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <img alt="!map beige route-66 600x200.jpg" width="600" height="200" src="https://cloud.githubusercontent.com/assets/300046/14080916/1a0a42ca-f4c5-11e5-8230-cb0b95dde974.jpg"></a>

-Route 66 begins in Chicago, goes to St. Louis, Missouri, then through smaller road-side towns on the way to Oklahoma City, Amarillo, and Flagstaff before ending on the Santa Monica pier in Los Angeles, California.
+Route 66 begins in Chicago, goes to St. Louis, Missouri, then through smaller road-side towns on the way to Oklahoma City, Amarillo TX, and Flagstaff AZ before ending on the Santa Monica pier in Los Angeles, California.

-The <a target="_blank" href="https://en.wikipedia.org/wiki/Chisholm_Trail">Chisolm Trail</a> was used to drive cows to market from various cowtowns in Texas through Oklahoma Indian Territory to Abilene and other railheads in Kansas.
+The <a target="_blank" href="https://en.wikipedia.org/wiki/Chisholm_Trail">Chisolm Trail</a> was used between 1867-1884 to drive cows to market from various cowtowns in Texas through Oklahoma Indian Territory to Abilene and other railheads in Kansas.
+The Lonesome Dove TV series depicts that time.

 Since Illinos and Missouri are already in our <a href="#DownMississippi">Mississippi route</a>, we begin from Oklahoma and take a long detour North to avoid too much desert along the way.